The shimmering display of lights is back at the LA Zoo to dazzle us all from November 17, 2023 – January 7, 2024.

 Activities at the LA Zoo Lights

-Here’s a run down of what you will enjoy at LA Zoo Lights:
+Here’s a run down of what you will enjoy at LA Zoo Lights from years past:

 Apart from hearing the zoo animals sleep, the amphibians at the LAIR are the only animals you will get to see while visiting the zoo at night.
 During Zoo Lights, the LAIR is decorated with black-insects and orbs, turning it into a psychedelic rainforest.

 Pictures with Santa

 For an additional fee, you can have your picture taken with Santa on select dates in a glittering North Pole setting.

 The Tom Mankiewicz Conservation Carousel is glowing with thousand of lights at night and adds up to the atmosphere of the ZOO Lights evening.
 For $3 per ride, the kids with enjoy climbing on top of the vintage animal and turn and turn in the merry-go-round.
 Right next to the carousel, a backdrop of shimmering silver christmas trees is set up for a photo op.

 Round lights on the Christmas tree at the entrance, strings lights on the trees for a Starlight Safari, a disco ball forest, an animated “Northern Lights” projection with glittering animal constellations, lights on the water with a new spectacular Water and Light Show, lights on the buildings and lights in the shape of meerkats.

 Since it was a warm evening in Southern California we didn’t need our jackets.
 But, please make sure to check the weather before you go.
 You may just need that hot cocoa after all!

 LA Zoo Lights Discount Tickets